siddhantdixit/autozoom_camera/README.md

 Steps involved:

-- Set up a camera preview in Flutter using the camera plugin.
-This will allow you to stream the camera feed to your app.
+- Firstly, We set up a camera preview in Flutter using the camera plugin.
+This will allow us to stream the camera feed to your app.

-- Use a real-time object detection library such as tflite_flutter to detect objects in the camera feed.
+- Used a real-time object detection library such as tflite_flutter to detect objects in the camera feed.
 These libraries use the following machine learning models to identify objects in the camera feed in real-time.

+1. SSD Mobilenet
+2. YOLO

 - Calculate the bounding box of the detected objects.
 The bounding box is a rectangle that encompasses the detected object.
 Get the boundary box of most accurate object.